What does Sustainability in the Coffee Industry mean?

 Producer livelihoods: Paying sustainable prices ensures farmers can reinvest in quality and secure long-term viability.

-Resilient supply chains: Sustainability builds stronger, traceable, and more equitable relationships between producers and roasters
+Resilient supply chains: Sustainability builds stronger, traceable, and more equitable relationships between producers and roasters.

 Sustainability in Specialty vs. Commercial Coffee